 There are 10 million people in Lima, and the traffic is horrific.
 Taxis are cheap and Uber is cheaper.
 It’s a city of contrasts: sky-rises and shanty towns, manicured parks and barren hillsides, ancient ruins and upper-class manors, haute cuisine and greasy cafes.
 During the Peruvian winter (June to September), clouds frequently clot the sky along with garúa, a thick mist which is the only source of ground moisture in this subtropical desert region.
 Despite all the clouds, rain occurs only a few times in a century in Lima, making this the driest city on the planet.
 Three days was, for us, ample time to enjoy Lima’s bustling main streets, historic plazas & architecture, and bohemian districts of artists and musicians.

-Lib Mandi is a privately owned and operated aerodromo in Lima, Peru.
+Lib Mandi is a privately owned and operated aerodromo in Lima, Peru (see below for airport info).
 It’s about 30 miles south of Lima; however, it’s almost a 2 hour drive to reach, not only due to traffic, but because there are so few exits off the highway.
 We had to drive 30 minutes past the airport, then 30 minutes back down the other side of the divided highway to access the aerodromo entrance.

 Off the usual tourist path